Hyun3246/hyun3246.github.io/_posts/2025-09-12-[Articles] PromptDresser- Improving the Quality and Controllability of Virtual Try-On via Generative Textual Prompt and Prompt-aware Mask.md

 ### 2. Figure 4, Figure 5, Table 1, Table 2: Qualitative and quantitative evaluation of PromptDresser and other baselines.
 PromptDresser generated the best quality image.
 It especially removed the shape of existing clothings (Figure 5), which is not good at other baselines.
 In quantitative evaluation, PromptDresser was good at unpaired (no answer) test, FID and KID.
-By adding DensePose (pose-specialized NN), $it(Ours_{pose})$ was also good at paired (answer images exist) text.
+By adding DensePose (pose-specialized NN), it($Ours_{pose}$) was also good at paired (answer images exist) text.
 However, Ourspose was not good at unpaired test, authors decided not to use pose-specified conditioning.
 Table 2 is also a quantitative comparison on the other dataset.
 It shows the result according to the part of a body.

 ### 3. Table 3: Results of text alignment test.